Imaginous/Cowboy_Untamed/IOS.md

 - **Note:** You don't need to store this value to flash.
 It's immediately active.

 If you have followed the steps above the settings should be made and you can start using the regular Cowboy app again.

-## Donate
-If you like the instructions, you're welcome to make a [donation](https://github.com/Imaginous/Cowboy_Untamed/blob/main/README.md#donate).